Structured condition numbers for a linear function of the solution of the generalized saddle point problem: Introduction

-Perturbation theory is extensively used in numerical analysis to examine the sensitivity of numerical techniques and the error analysis of a computed solution, see \cite{Higham2002}.
-Condition number (CN) and backward error are the two most important tools in perturbation theory.
-For a given problem, CN is the measurement of the worst-case sensitivity of a numerical solution to a tiny perturbation in the input data, whereas backward error reveals the stability of any numerical approach.
-Together with the backward error, the CN can provide a first-order estimate of the forward error of an approximated solution.
+Perturbation theory is extensively used in numerical analysis to examine the sensitivity of numerical techniques and the error analysis of a computed solution \cite{Higham2002}.
+Condition numbers (\textit{CNs}) and backward errors are the two most important tools in perturbation theory.
+For a given problem, the \textit{CN} is the measurement of the worst-case sensitivity of a numerical solution to a tiny perturbation in the input data, whereas backward error reveals the stability of any numerical approach.
+Combined with the backward error, \textit{CNs} can provide a first-order estimate of the forward error of an approximated solution.

-\citet{Rice1966} gave the classical theory of CNs.
-It essentially deals with the normwise condition number (NCN), which uses norms to measure both the input perturbation and error in the output data.
-One significant disadvantage of this CN is that it does not take into account the structure of badly-scaled or sparse input data and sometimes can overestimate the actual conditioning of the numerical solution.
-As a remedy for this, componentwise perturbation analysis has been increasingly considered in the literature \cite{skeel1979scaling,rohn1989new}.
-In componentwise perturbation analysis, mainly two CNs were investigated to get sharper and more effective perturbation bounds.
-The former one is mixed condition number (MCN), which measures perturbation in input data componentwisely and output data error by norms.
-The latter one is componentwise condition number (CCN), which measures both input perturbation and output data error componentwise \cite{Gohberg1993}.
+Rice in \cite{Rice1966} presented the classical theory of \textit{CNs}.
+It essentially deals with the normwise condition number (\textit{NCN}) by employing norms to measure both the input perturbation and error in the output data.
+A notable drawback associated with \textit{NCN} lies in its inability to capture the inherent structure of badly scaled or sparse input data.
+Consequently, the \textit{NCN} occasionally overestimates the true conditioning of the numerical solution.
+As a remedy for this, the mixed condition number (\textit{MCN}) and componentwise condition number (\textit{CCN}) have seen a growing interest in the literature \cite{Gohberg1993, rohn1989new, skeel1979scaling}.
+The former measures perturbation in input data componentwise and output data error by norms, while the latter measures both input perturbation and output data error componentwise.